Is Gold a Good Investment in 2026? Risks & Returns Explained

 Key drivers of gold’s return by month | Source: World Gold Council

-Gold’s 60%+ rally in 2025 was the result of multiple macro forces aligning at the same time, rather than a single shock.
-According to analysis from the World Gold Council, gold’s gains were unusually well-distributed across four drivers, risk, rates, currency, and momentum, making the rally structurally stronger than many past gold bull runs.
+Gold’s 60%+ rally in 2025 was not the result of a single crisis event, but the alignment of multiple macro forces reinforcing one another.
+According to World Gold Council analysis, gold’s gains were unusually well distributed across risk, rates, currency, and momentum, making the rally structurally stronger and more persistent than many past gold bull runs that relied on a single dominant driver.

 After an extraordinary 2025, most analysts agree that gold’s pace of gains will slow in 2026, but there is far less agreement on how much downside risk exists and how high gold prices could ultimately go.
 What stands out across forecasts is that even the most cautious views keep gold well above pre-2024 levels, reflecting a structural re-pricing of the metal rather than a short-term spike.

-From a more constructive angle, J.P.
-Morgan expects gold prices to average roughly $5,055/oz in the fourth quarter of 2026, arguing that official-sector buying and long-term investor demand remain underappreciated at current allocation levels.
+From a constructive standpoint, J.P.
+Morgan expects gold prices to average around $5,055/oz in Q4 2026, arguing that official-sector buying and long-term investor demand remain under-represented at current portfolio weights.

-Goldman Sachs adds that gold is now highly responsive to incremental portfolio shifts, estimating that every 0.01 percentage-point increase in US investor allocations could lift gold prices by about 1.4%, highlighting how small changes in sentiment can have outsized price effects.
+Goldman Sachs adds that gold is now highly responsive to incremental allocation shifts, estimating that each 0.01 percentage-point increase in U.S. investor allocations could lift gold prices by roughly 1.4%, underscoring how relatively small sentiment changes can have outsized price effects in a tight market.

 Central Banks Expected to Buy Over 750 Tons of Gold in 2026